 Research shows that children who have a nutritionally balanced meal (rather than one that has too much sugar and fat) are better able to concentrate in lessons.
 All meals prepared at a maintained school must comply with the government Standards for school food in England.

 We also encourage children to keep hydrated during the school day, preferably with water or other drinks without additives or added sugar.

 All children in reception, year 1 and year 2 at state schools in England automatically get free school meals.
 However, parents and guardians are encouraged to apply for free school meals when they enrol their child in school, as this can help their child’s school to attract additional ‘pupil premium‘ funding to support learning.

-From year 3 onwards, children whose parents are in receipt of the following are entitled to free school meals:
+From year 3 onwards, children whose parents are getting any of the following are entitled to free school meals: